Show Pony

 Show Pony is the first extended play by South African country music artist Orville Peck, and a companion to his debut studio album Pony.
-Announced by Peck as a bridge between Pony and the next full-length album, it was released on August 14, 2020 by Sub Pop and Columbia Records, making his debut major-label release.
+Announced by Peck as a bridge between Pony and the next full-length album, it was released on August 14, 2020 by Columbia Records, making his debut major-label release.
 It received positive reviews from critics.

 Recording and release

 Initially scheduled for release on June 12, 2020, the extended play was put out by Columbia and Sub Pop the following August 14, to allow more public attention to the George Floyd protests.
 The release was preceded by a music video for "Legends Never Die", a duet starring fellow Canadian country pop vocalist Shania Twain, as well as by videos for singles "No Glory in the West" and "Summertime".

 Peck recorded the songs as a follow-up to his 2019 debut Pony and was inspired by the work of Neil Young and Crazy Horse.
 He arranged the duet with Twain after the two met at an awards show in 2020 and recorded the song immediately before quarantining due to the COVID-19 pandemic, with the duo working on the song at Twain's ranch.
 In addition to the themes of a rough and hot American Southwest, Peck viewed this release as a bridge between Pony and his next full-length project, re-recording "Summertime" from Pony-era sessions for this EP.

 Peck and Twain recorded a live-to-tape performance of "Legends Never Die" for The Tonight Show with Jimmy Fallon to promote the release.